 Mode Of Reproduction

 Different species of silverfish show different modes of reproduction.
-However, all of them have a common mating ritual that involves love dances.
+However, they all have a common mating ritual that involves love dances.
 They usually perform these love dances to attract potential mating partners.

 The bugs also show different patterns when it comes to laying eggs.
 They either lay their eggs in clusters ranging from two to twenty in each cluster or lay a few eggs in a specific interval of time.

 If you’re facing a silverfish infestation, you are most likely to find the eggs in between the folds of clothes or in food.
 They also prefer laying eggs in between cracks and crevices.
 As the bugs lay their eggs in well-hidden places, you won’t find them in open spaces.
-Thus, you have to meticulously look for eggs in the house.
+Thus, you have to look for eggs in the house meticulously.

 Habit And Habitat